buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Concentration, maximum 1 minute

 Objects come to life at your command.
 Choose up to MP/2 nonmagical objects within range that are not being worn or carried.
 Medium targets count as two objects, Large targets count as four objects, Huge targets count as eight objects.
-You can't animate objects larger than Huge.
+You can' \*\*t animate objects larger than Huge.
 Each target animates and becomes a creature under your control until the spell ends or until reduced to 0 Hit Points.

 Each target that animates sprouts legs and becomes a Construct that uses the Animated Object stat block; this creature is under your control until the spell ends or until it is reduced to 0 Hit Points.
 Each creature you create with this spell is an ally to you and your allies.
 In combat, it shares your Initiative count and acts on your command.